Can a Verbal (Employment) Agreement Be Legally Binding?

-On the other hand, if the employment relationship is governed by a verbal contract, it may be harder to enforce than a written one.
+On the other hand, if a verbal contract governs the employment relationship, it may be harder to enforce than a written one.
 The difficulty is in establishing its terms and conditions.

-Therefore, setting a contract out in writing and having it signed, dated and witnessed is not done because these are necessary steps that must be taken in order to make it legally binding.
+Therefore, setting a contract out in writing and having it signed, dated, and witnessed is not done because these are necessary steps that must be taken to make it legally binding.
 Rather, it is to reduce any uncertainty surrounding the contract and avoid any ambiguity as to its terms.
-This is often why an employer and an employee will enter into a written employment contract.
+This is often why an employer and an employee enter into a written employment contract.

 In Ontario, all employment relationships are governed by an employment agreement, whether or not it is set out in writing.
 Unionized workplaces are governed by a collective agreement that applies to all employee members of the union.
 In non-unionized workplaces, the employment relationship between employer and employee is governed by either a written or verbal employment agreement.